Treide1/flow-template/README.md

 ## Intention

-I am Lukas, a VJ and creative coder from Germany.
+I am Lukas Henke, a VJ and creative coder from Germany.

 This template is my "expansion" of [OPENRNDR](https://openrndr.org/) that suits the needs for live music visualization.
 But I also wanted to share this template, providing the tools and a demo to run for everyone.